 Experience: At least six years of progressively responsible experience is required in the installation, repair, and maintenance of industrial or commercial heating, ventilation and air conditioning (HVAC), electrical, plumbing and refrigeration systems.
 At least 2 years of supervisory experience is required.

 Skills: Must be highly skilled in heating, ventilation and air conditioning (HVAC), refrigeration, as well as skills in plumbing.
 Skills in the proper use of test equipment, hand and power tools, diagnosing and trouble-shooting equipment malfunctions and systems failures are required.
 Must be able to read and interpret blueprints, schematics, and wiring diagrams.
 Supervisory skills and administrative ability are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort Must be able to lift and transport materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis; prolonged standing and frequent bending, stooping, and reaching on a daily basis; and working in confined spaces.
+Effort: Must be able to lift and transport materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis; prolonged standing and frequent bending, stooping, and reaching on a daily basis; and working in confined spaces.
 Requires a full range of physical motion in order to operate manual and electrically-powered tools and electrical test equipment, to move throughout campus, including climbing stairs in all University buildings, and to work at heights.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
 Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 License: Certification by the Environmental Protection Agency (EPA) for handling Type I and Type II refrigerants is preferred.